2023 Most Popular Geological & Earth Sciences Master's Degree Schools in North Carolina

 The colleges and universities below are the most popular for geology majors pursuing a master's degree.

-Our analysis found University of North Carolina at Wilmington to be the most popular school for geological and earth sciences students who want to pursue a master’s degree in North Carolina.
-Located in the midsize city of Wilmington, UNCW is a public school with a fairly large student population.
+Our 2023 rankings named University of North Carolina at Wilmington the most popular school in North Carolina for geological and earth sciences students working on their master’s degree.
+Located in the medium-sized city of Wilmington, UNCW is a public school with a fairly large student population.

 About 56% of the students majoring in geology at the school are women while 44% are male.